-IDC's Infrastructure as a Service Overview is a program focused exclusively on the infrastructure as a service (IaaS) market, technology trends, buying patterns, adoption, and use cases.
+IDC's IaaS Trends and Strategies is a program focused exclusively on the infrastructure-as-a-service (IaaS) market, technology trends, buying patterns, adoption, and use cases.

 Markets and Subjects Analyzed

 IaaS Storage Services

 Standardized, highly scalable storage, delivered as an on-demand, pay-per-use service for ephemeral and/or persistent data storage needs; segmented by data organization – file, object, and block storage services and available for performance or capacity-optimized use cases; may also be classified as a cold tier (cloud cold storage services), based on the price and availability characteristics of the service